GEOLYTIX/xyz/readme.md

 `"name": "Europe"`

-(optional) The display name for the locale.
+The display name for the locale.
 The locale key will be used if not set.

 `"bounds": [[25,-45],[75,60]]`

-(optional) An array of \[lat,lon\] coordinate pairs which define the bounds of a locale.
+An array of \[lat,lon\] coordinate pairs which define the bounds of a locale.
 It will not be possible to pan the map outside the bounds.
 The default bounds are \[\[-90,-180\],\[90,180\]\].

 `"minZoom": 5`

 `"maxZoom": 9`

-(optional) The min and max zoom for the leaflet map object.
+The min and max zoom for the leaflet map object.
 The defaults range is zoom 0 to 20 if not set.

 `"gazetteer": ["MAPBOX", "", "'-45,25,60,75'", "e.g. Brussels"]`